nyeowmiu/kapon/_posts/2025-05-24-Pet-Abandonment.md

 ---
 There's a unique bond shared between a human and their pet.
 It's a connection built on unwavering loyalty, boundless affection, and a purity of love that is rarely found elsewhere.

 Consider the eager wag of a tail at the sound of your footsteps, the soft purr against your chest when you're feeling low, or the gentle nuzzle against your hand as if to say, "I'm here for you."
-These are are expressions of a deep, abiding devotion that our animal companions offer freely and without reservation.
+These are expressions of a deep, abiding devotion that our animal companions offer freely and without reservation.
 They trust us implicitly, viewing us as their world, their protectors, and their providers.

 Which makes the act of pet abandonment all the more heartbreaking, and frankly, unconscionable.
 A profound betrayal of trust.
 It’s an act that leaves them confused, terrified, and utterly alone, struggling to survive in a world they are ill-equipped to navigate without human care.